My passion for practicing Chinese medicine is rooted in its core principle that in life and health everything is interconnected.

 CHINESE MEDICINE THERAPIES

 The Chinese medicine tradition is a culmination of almost 3000 years of evolution.
-Chinese medicine practitioners use various mind and body practices, such as acupuncture, tui na and qi gong, as well as herbal remedies to treat and prevent health problems.
+Chinese medicine practitioners use various mind and body practices, such as acupuncture, moxibustion, tui na, cupping, gua sha and qi gong, as well as herbal remedies to treat and prevent health problems.

 Acupuncture also includes the techniques of electro-acupuncture, acupressure, moxibustion, cupping and gua sha.

-Tui na (‘push-pull’) is a form of medical massage based around the acupuncture meridians and points, which is very often used together with acupuncture.
+Tui na (‘push-pull’) is a form of medical massage based around the acupuncture meridians and points, mostly used in combination with acupuncture to treat internal conditions, as well as musculoskeletal issues.
+This technique dates back over 2000 years.

-Moxibustion is a technique that involves the burning of mugwort (Ai ye-Artemisia Vulgaris), a small, spongy herb, on or over an acupuncture point or an affected site on the body.
-The purpose of moxibustion is to facilitate healing by nourishing the blood, invigorating the flow of qi, and dispelling pathogenic factors.
+Moxibustion is a Chinese medicine therapy that involves the burning of mugwort (Ai ye-Artemisia Vulgaris), a small, spongy herb, on or over an acupuncture point or an affected site on the body.

 It is most commonly used together with acupuncture or sometimes as an alternative, depending on the condition treated.
 The actual Chinese character for acupuncture translated literally means "acupuncture-moxibustion."

-Cupping is a technique that uses small glass cups as suction devices that are placed on the skin to disperse and break up stagnation and obstruction by drawing congested blood and qi to the surface.
-Like acupuncture, cupping follows the lines of the meridians to help to balance and invigorate qi and blood, as well as target more specific disorders.
+Cupping is a technique that uses small glass cups as suction devices that are placed on the skin to disperse stagnation by drawing congested blood and qi to the surface.
+Like acupuncture, cupping follows the lines of the acupuncture channels to help balance and invigorate qi and blood, as well as target more specific internal disorders.

 Gua sha is usually applied on a person’s back, neck, arms, and legs.